Moirangthem Inao

-Moirangthem Inao is a noted Indian playwright, lyricist, producer and director from Imphal, Manipur.
+Moirangthem Inao is an Indian playwright, lyricist, producer and director from Imphal, Manipur.
 He has scripted around 90 plays and most of them are popular radio plays aired on All India Radio, Imphal.
 Inao has also directed famous Manipuri movies like Nongallabasu Thaballei Manam and Laang.
 The dialogues from his radio plays have a unique charm and are famous among the radio play lovers of Manipur.

 Inao was an editor of the journal Athouba.
 He produced movies under his home production Tondon Films.
 He bagged the Best Story and Special Jury awards at the 3rd Sahitya Seva Samiti MANIFA 2014 for the film Abem.

 Early life and education

 Born as youngest son among seven siblings, Inao began his schooling from Uripok Boys' School and Uripok Eigya Pishak Mandav school where he studied from I to VIII standard.
 In 1963, he passed Matriculation from Tombisana High School.
 He completed graduation from D.M.
 College in Political Science in 1967.
 He studied Law for sometime but could not complete the course due to some personal problems.
 After passing graduation, he went to Kashmir for further studies in 1971 but returned home without completing studies.
 Finally, he completed master's degree from Manipur University in Manipuri.
 His family shifted to Uripok Ningthoukhongjam Leikai during Second World War, locally known as Japan Laan in Manipur.